 Raw materials are turned into usable cat litter through heavy machines, sorting, washing, and quality control.

-These are labor-intensive processes, hence calling for massive investment.
-Furthermore, the designing and research phase also leads to huge cat litter prices.
+These are labor-intensive processes requiring massive investment.
+Furthermore, the design and research phases also contribute to the high cat litter prices.

 Storage and Transport Costs

-Storage and Transport Costs A cat litter is a massive and heavy product, thus making its transportation and storage expensive.
+Cat litter is a massive and heavy product, making its transportation and storage expensive.

 Frequent handling during loading and unloading, storage, and lumps add overhead costs.
-Even the last-mile delivery compounds cost even more.
+Even last-mile delivery compounds the cost further.

-The cost of the cat litter entails fuel costs, labor, warehouses, inventories, and transportation.
+The cost of cat litter includes fuel costs, labor, warehouses, inventories, and transportation.

 Brand Value and Marketing Costs

 Branded cat litter uses advertising campaigns to create brand awareness through advertisements.
-This is why the marketing budgets of ads and pet festival sponsorship are significantly high.
+This is why the marketing budgets for ads and pet festival sponsorships are significantly high.

 The brand name is associated with the reliability and quality of a product.
-Consumers relate and build trust with well-known brands that can afford to charge high prices that recover advertising costs.
+Consumers relate to and build trust with well-known brands, which can afford to charge high prices that recover advertising costs.

 Market Competition